aravinth2k/handgesture_control_car/README.md

   * pip install opencv-python
   * pip install serial

-Arduino pin 2,3,4,5 as Output for Motor
-Arduino needs to connect with Laptop through usb cable (For Serial Communication)
+Arduino pin 2,3,4,5 as Output for Motor Controller Arduino needs to connect with Laptop through usb cable (For Serial Communication)

-Step 1 :- Download Arduino code (serial.ino) from repository and Upload to Arduino Board Step 2 :- Download python code (hand_gesture.py) from repository and run on your pc Step 3 :- Show hand gesture and our car turns based on the hand gestures
+Step 1 :- Download Arduino code (serial.ino) from repository and Upload to Arduino Board

+Step 2 :- Download python code (hand_gesture.py) from repository and run on your pc

+Step 3 :- Show hand gesture and our car turns based on the hand gestures